karuvally/karuvally.github.io/_posts/2018-09-10-the-quick-way-to-repartition-pendrive.md

     Creating NTFS volume structures.
     mkntfs completed successfully.
 Have a nice day.

 And there you have it.
-A pendrive ready to be used, at your service.
+Your good old pendrive, ready to be used, at your service.